OCA/social/website_mail_snippet_responsive/README.rst

 #.
 Install any module that makes use of the website mail designer, such as
    ``mass_mailing``.
 #.
 Edit an email with the website mail designer.
 #.
-You have a new collection of snippets.
-Use them as usual.
+You have a new collection of snippets under *Email Design* section.
+Use them
+   as usual.

 If you choose the *Horizontal Separator* snippet, you will be able to set its height too.
 For that, you will have to aim carefully to click inside the green